kskmemory/Exploratory-vs-Confirmatory-data-analysis-using-Python/README.md

 ● Having a list of different information types (Time, Place, Product, Sales, etc.) that are in your dataset always helps.

-Task 3
-Title: Data Exploration - Time and Costumer Information Aspect
+# Task 3 Data Exploration - Time and Costumer Information Aspect

 ● If you have datetime column in your data frame, make sure it has the datetime64 data type.